BluWizard10/creator-docs/Docs/docs/avatars/avatar-performance-ranking-system.md

 | Audio Sources                                                         | 1                  | 4            | 8            | 8            |

-## Android Limits
+## Android/iOS Limits
 ### Default Performance Rank Blocking
-On Android (phones, tablets, and Meta Quest), the Minimum Displayed Performance Rank is set to Medium by default.
+On Android (phones, tablets, and Meta Quest) and iOS (iPhone and iPad), the Minimum Displayed Performance Rank is set to Medium by default.
 This means you will not see any avatars ranked as Poor or Very Poor.

 You can set your Performance Rank Block level to Poor to allow the display of Poor avatars.
 However, you cannot set your Performance Rank Block level to "Very Poor".

-For example, if an avatar on Android exceeds 20,000 triangles, it will not display by default in the application.
+For example, if an avatar on Android or iOS exceeds 20,000 triangles, it will not display by default in the application.
 These avatars can be forced to show by clicking on each user and clicking "Show Avatar".

-Notably, **there is a hard cap on [Avatar Dynamics](/avatars/avatar-dynamics) systems on Android.** It cannot be bypassed by using "Show Avatar".
+Notably, **there is a hard cap on [Avatar Dynamics](/avatars/avatar-dynamics) systems on Android and iOS.** It cannot be bypassed by using "Show Avatar".
 This is the hard cap:

 - 8 [PhysBone](/avatars/avatar-dynamics/physbones) components
 - 64 [PhysBones](/avatars/avatar-dynamics/physbones) affected transforms